joshuadanpeterson/typewriter.nvim/README.md

 - `:TWTop` command to move the top of the current code block to the top of the screen.
 - `:TWBottom` command to move the bottom of the current code block to the bottom of the screen.
 - Set `keep_cursor_position` to `true` in plugin config to keep cursor position relative to text when centering the view or using TWTop/TWBottom.
+- Set `enable_notifications` to `true` in plugin config to enable or disable notifications for actions like enabling/disabling typewriter mode, and aligning code blocks.

 <div align=center>
 <h3>TWCenter Demo</h3>